Man accused in co-worker deaths tells deputies he was raped

 “I want to underscore there is absolutely unequivocally zero evidence,” said Judd, whose county is located between Tampa and Orlando.

+Deciding to use a baseball bat instead of the crossbow, Runyon first attacked the supervisor who was sleeping and later died at a hospital.
+He attacked a second colleague who was sleeping with the bat, and then went into a third bedroom to attack another co-worker, who fought back.
+Runyon pulled out a knife and stabbed the third colleague, who managed to run outside of the house before collapsing and dying on the front porch, Judd said.

+Another colleague was hit in the back with the bat, but only once.
+Runyon then fled the house and drove about 20 miles (32 kilometers) south to the Lake Wales home of a Publix employee who had planned to hire Runyon to do tile work at his house.
+Runyon explained his bloodied condition to the Publix employee by saying he had been raped, and the Publix employee urged Runyon to go to a local hospital, which he did.
+The Publix employee then called the sheriff’s office, and deputies arrested Runyon at the hospital, the sheriff said.

 Runyon was charged with three counts of first degree murder and one count of aggravated battery over the weekend.
-There was no online docket for Runyon, so it was not immediately clear if he had retained a lawyer who could comment on the charges.
+An online docket showed no lawyer who could comment on the charges.
+Jail records showed that Runyon was ineligible for bond.

 Runyon had been out on bail from other charges in Pennsylvania, including a felony count of strangulation — applying pressure to the throat — on May 21, along with misdemeanor counts of child endangerment, terroristic threat and reckless endangerment, the sheriff said.